xvnpw/fabric-agent-action/README.md

 ## Usage Example

-This action doesn't yet implement direct GitHub issue body and comment retrieval.
-Use `actions/github-script` for fetching and `peter-evans/create-or-update-comment` for writing back to original issue.
+This action is flexible on workflow integration.
+Can be used on issues, push, etc. Use `actions/github-script` for fetching and `peter-evans/create-or-update-comment` for writing back to original issue.
 The condition `if: contains(github.event.comment.body, '/fabric')` ensures that the workflow runs only when referencing `/fabric`.

 The example references the action from GHCR docker registry to avoid rebuilding the container.
 Alternatively, use `uses: xvnpw/fabric-agent-action@vx.y.z`.